jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/tenth-month/MinutesForMeetingForWorshipForBusiness.md

         The occasional book group will read Margaret Bacon's The Back Bench.
         The books are on the library table.
 They cost $2.50, payable to [Molly][MollyWingate].
-        We will hold an intergenerational discussion some evening with snacks after everyone has had a chance to read it.
+        We will hold an inter-generational discussion some evening with snacks after everyone has had a chance to read it.

     1.  *Peace and Social Concerns Committee*: Will review the meeting.
 The first was the Syrian Senator Udell sent a form letter, FCNL website, the Indy published the minute.
 Very positive responses.
-        Annoucements will be read at the close of Meeting for Worship.
+        Announcements will be read at the close of Meeting for Worship.

-        We discussed having a seperate bullenten board for the Peace and Social Concerns, may consider a public place either a dry erease board but it is nice to post flyers.
+        We discussed having a separate bulletin board for the Peace and Social Concerns, may consider a public place either a dry erase board but it is nice to post fliers.

         Report accepted.

     1.  *Nominating Committee*: [Genie][GenieDurland], we are delighted that [Bill][BillWerling] as the recording meeting.
 We still don't have any candidates for Clerk.
-[Bill][BillDurland] mentioned that [Molly][MollyWingate] is very active and her duties as a Clerk is above, take the responsiblities , it has been the tradition that the clerk covers meetings, open and closes meeting, regularly attend Meeting for Worship.
+[Bill][BillDurland] mentioned that [Molly][MollyWingate] is very active and her duties as a Clerk is above, take the responsibilities , it has been the tradition that the clerk covers meetings, open and closes meeting, regularly attend Meeting for Worship.
 Faith and Practice has a description of duties.

         [Genie][GenieDurland] read a paragraph about rotating among the committee members, authorizing rotating between different committees.
 In a small meeting is good to move different Friends.
 [Molly][MollyWingate] leaves it the hands of the Notating Committee balance the committee membership.
-An indepth discussion followed about the history and current structure of M&O. [Genie][GenieDurland] will ask all committee chairs.
+An in-depth discussion followed about the history and current structure of M&O. [Genie][GenieDurland] will ask all committee chairs.

-        It is important for Friends to find ways to serve as part of our spirtual and community building.
+        It is important for Friends to find ways to serve as part of our spiritual and community building.
 [Genie][GenieDurland] will work on putting dates with committee on a spreadsheet.

     1.  *Library*: [Lisa][LisaLister] and [Nancy Andrews][NancyAndrews] are working on cataloging our collections.
-[Bill][BillDurland] and [Genie][GenieDurland] offered to donate a bookshelf and the meeting agreed to accept the donatation.
+[Bill][BillDurland] and [Genie][GenieDurland] offered to donate a bookshelf and the meeting agreed to accept the donation.
 [Carlton] spoke about the need to include the library in the design of any additions.

     1.  *Meetinghouse Committee*:  report attached